HMXCorp/ACTS-Procurement-Accelerator/DeliveryIP_GitHub/BusinessUseCasePortal/README.md

     ![img](img/powerappimportsuccess.png)

 15. The first time this is edited, you will be prompted to enable the needed connections.
-The system will install this as the user that is currently logged in, so be sure it is with the service account or admin account so that the connector will work for all users.
+The system will install as the user currently logged in, so ensure that you are logged in as a service account or admin account so that the connector will work for all users.
+Click allow to enable the needed connection.
-Click allow.

     ![img](img/acceptconnections.png)